phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Query.rst

 *array* protected **_getSelectColumn** ()

-Resolves a column from its intermediate representation into an array used to determine if the resulset produced will be simple or complex
+Resolves a column from its intermediate representation into an array used to determine if the resultset produced will be simple or complex